 Peppe is a sportive fisher for more than 20 years; he knows the Ieranto Bay as the palm of his hand and he’s a crucial element of our group too, for he gives us essential help in monitoring the bay during night and day.
 He prefers to use the fishing rod and the pots and he often fishes in the C zone of the marine park.
 That or in the roundabouts of Positano or Sorrento.

-Peppe uses different types of bates, from fishes to mollusks and always of autoctonous species.
+Peppe uses different types of bates, from fishes to molluscs and always of autochthonous species.
 He changes it according to what he wants to fish.

 In what comes to the pots, he puts them at around 25m deep for more or less 4h.
 As he says: “When it goes well, it goes well.”
 Sometimes he manages to fish 8 to 10 cephalopods, but there are days in which he doesn’t fish anything at all.
 And then, because days of abundance are days of feast and party, Peppe usually shares what he has fished with friends and family.
 Also, Peppe does not keep nor freezes what he gets because “the flavour is simply not the same”.